Information decomposition in complex systems via machine learning: Methods

-extracts the entropy (or information) in $\boldsymbol{X}$ that is most descriptive of $Y$.
-By sweeping over the magnitude of the bottleneck strength $\beta$, a continuous spectrum of approximations to the relationship between $\boldsymbol{X}$ and $Y$ is found.
-The optimized compression schemes for each component of $\boldsymbol{X}$ reveal the amount of relevant information and the specific entropy selected for every level of approximation.
+extracts the entropy in $\boldsymbol{X}$ that is most descriptive of $Y$.
+By sweeping over the magnitude of the bottleneck strength $\beta$, a continuous spectrum of approximations to the relationship between $\boldsymbol{X}$ and $Y$ is found, each utilizing a different amount of information from $\boldsymbol{X}$.
+The product of optimization is thus a sequence of distributed compression schemes, $\boldsymbol{U}(\beta)$, more appropriately parameterized by the total utilized information $\sum_{i=1}^N I(U_i;X_i)$.
+The central focus of this work is to connect the optimized $\boldsymbol{U}$ to the structure of information contained in $\boldsymbol{X}$ for insight about the complex system under study.

 In place of Eqn.~\ref{eqn:DIB}, variational bounds on mutual information have been developed that are amenable to data and machine learning~\cite{alemiVIB2016,aguerriDVIB2021}.
 The lossy compression schemes are parameterized by neural networks that encode data points to probability distributions in a continuous latent space.
-Transmitted information is upper bounded by the expectation of the Kullback-Leibler divergence~\cite{cover1999elements} between the encoded distributions and an arbitrary prior distribution, identical to the process of information restriction in a variational autoencoder~\cite{vae,alemiVIB2016}.
-Over the course of training, the amount of information conveyed by each compression scheme $I(U_i;X_i)$ is estimated using bounds derived in Ref.~\cite{poole2019variational}.
-Although mutual information is generally difficult to estimate from data~\cite{mcallester2020infolimitations}, compressing the partial measurements $X_i$ separately isolates the information such that the amount of mutual information is small enough to allow precise estimates, with the interval between bounds on the order of 0.01 bits.
-Details about mutual information estimation are in Appendix A.
+Stochasticity in the mapping between $X_i$ and $U_i$ allows the transmitted information to be smoothly varied and consequently facilitates optimization.
+The amount of transmitted information is upper bounded by the expectation of the Kullback-Leibler divergence~\cite{cover1999elements} between the encoded distributions and an arbitrary prior distribution, identical to the process of information restriction in a variational autoencoder~\cite{betavae,alemiVIB2016}.
+While training utilizes the aforementioned upper bound, for evaluation over the course of an optimization we desire more accurate estimates of the information $I(U_i;X_i)$ extracted from each component.
+We estimated upper and lower bounds derived in Ref.~\cite{poole2019variational} to obtain precise estimates of each mutual information term, where the interval between bounds was on the order of 0.01 bits.
+Although mutual information is generally difficult to estimate from data~\cite{mcallester2020infolimitations}, compressing the partial measurements $X_i$ separately segregates the information such that the amount of mutual information is small enough to allow precise estimates.
+Characterization of the mutual information estimation may be found in the SI.